openedx/XBlock/README.md

 server.

-If you want to experiment with different students, you can use a URL parameter to set the numeric student ID, which defaults to 1:
+If you want to experiment with different students, you can use a URL parameter to set the student ID, which defaults to 1:

     http://127.0.0.1:8000/?student_id=17

 Different students will see different student state, for example, while seeing the same content.
+Student ids are strings, even if they contain only digits as the default does.

 Documentation